 We believe that the following points are worth considering:

 Talent Isn't Enough - Your talent level at aged 12 or 13 is a poor predictor of how successful you will be ten years later.
 As ex-American President Calvin Coolidge once noted, 'Nothing is more common than unsuccessful men with talent'.

-Maturity Isn't a Straight Line - As well as people physically maturing at different rates, the brain goes through a huge amount of change during the teenage years (you can read our article in The Guardian for information about this here).
-This means that someones mindset, mentality, self-control and ability to manage emotions may change in this period, meaning it is hard to predict who has ‘the right mentality’ for the pressures of elite sport.
+Maturity Isn't a Straight Line - As well as people physically maturing at different rates, the brain goes through a huge amount of change during the teenage years (check out our article in the Guardian about this).
+This means that someone's mindset, mentality, self-control and ability to manage emotions may change in this period, meaning it is hard to predict who has ‘the right mentality’ for the pressures of elite sport.
 A sport psychologist can help develop these skills, but they are very difficult to predict in advance.

 The Cost of 'Natural Talent' - Telling youngsters that they are naturally talented and exceptionally gifted can do more harm than good.
 This can lead to them having a fixed mindset, where they overly rely on their natural abilities, at the cost of working hard and being open to coach feedback.